Source (14 min)

 1. Insert a chart into your project.
 The Salesforce Configuration window opens.

 2. Select Object as the source, use the dropdown to choose your Salesforce object, and configure the number of records to pull.
-You can return up to 2000 returns.
+You can return up to 2000 items.
 Click Next.

 3. Configure any conditions or filters you require and click Next.

-4. Configure the mapping for your X and Y axis.
+4. Configure the mapping for your X and Y axes.
 You can choose to format how the data displays for each axis.
 Click Apply.

 The configured chart will display each opportunity stage and the number of opportunities in each stage.